GeneralA6/menu-handler/README.md

   ...
 </button>
 ```
+**TODO: add description about data-mh-submenu-container (optional, what happens ,if is present and for what reasons)**

 submenu list element should have data attribue **data-mh-submenu-list** and it's value the same submenu identifier as the submenu toggle button.
 **note** : submenu list element should have class **mh-hidden**.